Matomo

 Meet the team

 Mainly focused on the fishing and aquaculture sector, our fisheries specialists have an extensive expertise in fisheries economics, supply chain analysis and in the design of management systems.
 We have been involved in multiple projects on all continents (Europe, Africa, Middle-East, South-East Asia, North and South America).
+We are also actively involved in the two main associations of fisheries economists releveant to our geographies: the European Association of Fisheries Economists and the International Institute of Fisheries Economics & Trade.

 Recent projects